jpillon/QtGuilt/README.md

 =======
 GUI over guilt (quilt on top of git)

-Warning : This is alpha software.
+Warning : This is alpha software and it may destroy your git/guilt repo !
 -------

 This project implements a gui over the guilt utility and adds some additionnal functionnalities.